 In the video, I mentioned that I was using a sky image from a pack made by my friend Matt Suess.
-He’s put together a bundle of 400 great sky images (#aff) that you can grab right now for only $67 (going up to $97 soon)!
+He’s put together a bundle of 400 great sky images (#aff) that you can grab here for only $97.

 Take a look, these are just a few of the sky images in his set.

 Step 5 – Share your finished image

 Lastly, we want to see what you’ve created – your final finished version (or a few of them).
 This is how to share your saved image.

 Use the commenting system on the bottom of this page to share your image, how you did it, and any experiences you had while doing the challenge.
 You can also share on social media using the hashtag #DPM-7DayChallenge